FriedMicro/wildfire/README.md

-# wildfire
+# Wildfire
 A lightweight wrapper for Linux iptables

-This script is intended to http servers.
-Its goal is to provide a extremely lightweight solution to add management of network traffic without adding extra daemons or user-space programs on the machine for machines which do not need automated network traffic manipulation
+This script is intended to be used for http servers.
+Its goal is to provide a extremely lightweight solution for management of network traffic without adding extra daemons or user-space programs on the machine if the machine does not need automated network traffic manipulation

 Commands:

--flush: wipe the iptables config for everything minus ssh and http; this will not disconnect the user
+-flush: wipe the iptables config for everything minus ssh, http, and https; this will not disconnect the user

 -help: Display an abreviated version of all command documentation